Women can preserve their fertility:

 - Before cancer and other treatments that might impact fertility.
 Eggs, embryos and ovarian tissue can be frozen for people who face losing their fertility because of cancer treatment or another reason.
 We can offer fertility preservation at short notice prior to cancer treatment.

 - Or if they think their fertility may decline before they are ready to have children.
+As below:

 If a woman has a partner, it is better to freeze embryos than eggs.
 Embryo freezing has been around longer than egg freezing and clinics have a lot more experience with embryo freezing as it is part of routine IVF treatment.

 Ovarian tissue freezing